multinet-app/multinet-docs/generic_deployment.rst

 Once you've set up your root user, connect to the ArangoDB instance using the default port (or the port you set), and create a user called ``readonly``.
-This user should also have a strong password, but the risk here is slightly lower.
+This user should also have a strong password.
 Once you've set this user up, you should go to their permissions and set read-write access to all databases by clicking access for the database ``*``.

 There may also be some additional configuration that you'll need to in order for the ``multinet-server`` instance to communicate with the database.
 This